fabien-roy/glo-3112-project/CONTRIBUTING.md

 ### Functionalities to implement

-The functionalities to implement for each iteration can be found in our Google Drive.
-You will also find documentation and drafts for planned features.
+The functionalities to implement for each iteration can be found on [our wiki](https://github.com/GLO3112-classrooms/ugram-h2021-team-03/wiki).
+Documentation and drafts for planned features are located on our Google Drive.

 ### Issues